Zaby2/pdf-converter/README.md

 # PDF Converter Service using Spring MVC

 This project is a PDF converter service developed using Spring MVC framework.
-It provides functionality to convert various file formats to PDF utilizing configurable servlets and leveraging Tesseract AI for image resolution.
+It provides functionality to convert PDF formats to PDF, get the text from pdf image, resolve key words in the pdf, utilizing configurable servlets and leveraging Tesseract AI for image resolution.

 ## Technologies Used: